nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 A user can add an `Exercise`to the `LogBook` by executing the `addex` command.

 #### Example usage scenario
-Given below is an example usage scenario and how the `add log` mechanism behaves at each step after launching the application.
+Given below is an example usage scenario and how the `add exercise` mechanism behaves at each step after launching the application.

 Step 1.
 The user executes the command `addex e/Jumping kicks c/2`. `FixMyAbsParser` creates a new `AddExCommandParser` and calls the `AddExCommandParser#parse()` method.